Chart Color Schemes

 Bellbird Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Bellbird Park's population is estimated at 10,824 as of Feb 2026.
-This reflects an increase of 1,633 people since the 2021 Census, which reported a population of 9,191.
-The change is inferred from AreaSearch estimates based on latest ERP data release by ABS (June 2024) and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,662 persons per square kilometer.
-Bellbird Park's growth rate of 17.8% since the 2021 census exceeded the national average (9.9%).
-Population growth was primarily driven by interstate migration contributing approximately 44.0%.
+As per ABS population updates and AreaSearch validations for the broader area, the estimated population of the suburb of Bellbird Park is around 10,824 as of Feb 2026.
+This represents an increase of 1,633 people (17.8%) since the 2021 Census, which reported a population of 9,191 people.
+The change was inferred from AreaSearch's estimated resident population of 10,595 following examination of the latest ERP data release by the ABS in June 2024 and an additional 398 validated new addresses since the Census date.
+This results in a population density ratio of 1,662 persons per square kilometer, exceeding the national average assessed by AreaSearch.
+Bellbird Park's growth rate of 17.8% since the 2021 census surpassed both the national average (9.9%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 44.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population